-Address: 110 South Columbia Ave., Ste.
-A Campbellsville, KY 42718
+110 South Columbia Ave., Ste.
+A

+Campbellsville, KY 42718

-Meetings: Civic Center - 205 N. Columbia Avenue, Campbells First Monday (Tuesday if Holiday) of each month
+Meetings: Civic Center - 205 N. Columbia Avenue

+First Monday (Tuesday if Holiday) of each month

 Our source water comes from the Green River Reservoir located in Southern Taylor County.
 Our intake is located on Smith Ridge at the end of West Martin Road.
 When necessary we are also able to use water on a short term emergency basis from the City Lake located on Lebanon Avenue across from the water treatment plant.
 Both Green River Reservoir and City Lake are surface water sources.
-This is a summary of the system's susceptibility to contamination; which is a part of the completed Source Water Plan (SWAP).
+This is a summary of the system's susceptibility to contamination: which is a part of the completed Source Water Plan (SWAP).
 The completed plan is available for inspection at our office located at 110 South Columbia Avenue.
-The sources of raw water for Campbellsville Municipal Water System are Green River Reservoir and City Reservoir in Taylor County.
 An analysis of the overall susceptibility to contamination of the water supply indicated that this susceptibility is generally low.
 Within the critical protection area of the Green River Reservoir intake there are four potential sources of contamination that are ranked high, one ranked medium and none ranked low.
 Areas of concern include row cropping, roads and a variety of forestland, hay fields and pasture land that may represent a long-term threat to pollution susceptibility of this drinking water source.
 Within the critical protection area of the City Reservoir intake there are fifteen potential sources of contamination that are ranked high, ten ranked medium and none ranked low.
 Areas of concern include bridges and culverts, row crops, underground storage tanks, KPDES permitted discharges and waste generators or transporters.
 The location of Green River Reservoir water intake and remote area of the watershed make the routine non-point contaminant sources of low concern.
 The City Reservoir intake is more susceptible to short term hazards due to limited water flow and numerous contaminant sources.
 However, water system impact is limited due to the secondary withdrawal nature of this location.